DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/Docs/proposal.md

 - **LON** - float64 - Longitude

 # Target Variable and Predictors
+Through this analysis, I am trying to identify which areas and populations in LA have been hit the hardest by crime from 2010 to 2019
 **Target variable for the ML Model** - Area <br>
 **Features** - Area Code, LAT, LON, Premis Cd, Rpt Dist No., Location, Cross Street